VisionTranslate

 February - April 2024

-My first experience on a product team– dipped my toes into business formation, GTM strategy, and emerging technology platforms through club startup project.
+My first product team experience — worked on business formation, GTM strategy, and emerging tech through a startup club project.

 Overview